mattroumaya/surveymonkey/README.md

 <!-- badges: end -->

-This package allows the user to access the SurveyMonkey API from R. You can browse your surveys, pick one to fetch, and then, most importantly, parse the fetched JSON result into a tidy data.frame.
+This package provides access the SurveyMonkey API from R. You can browse your surveys, pick one to fetch, and then, most importantly, parse the fetched JSON result into a tidy data.frame.

 ## Why this is useful